qgis/QGIS-Documentation/source/docs/training_manual/processing/cutting_merging.rst

 .. image:: img/cutting_merging/slopereproj.png

-The slope produced by the *Slope, Aspect, Curvature* algorithm is expressed in radians, but degrees are a more practical and common unit.
-The *Metric conversions* algorithm will help us to do the conversion (but in case you didn't know that algorithm existed, you could use the raster calculator that we have already used).
+The slope produced by the *Slope, Aspect, Curvature* algorithm can be expressed in degrees or radians; degrees are a more practical and common unit.
+In case you calculated it in radians, the *Metric conversions* algorithm will help us to do the conversion (but in case you didn't know that algorithm existed, you could use the raster calculator that we have already used).

 .. image:: img/cutting_merging/metricconversions.png